Spieny/embed-ai/README.md

 * **Simple LLM Generation:** Demonstrates basic text generation, including direct `generate` calls for single responses and `streamText` for real-time, token-by-token output.
 * **Structured Output Generation:** Shows how to use the SDK to generate structured JSON objects directly from LLMs, simplifying data parsing.
 * **Multi-Agent System Workflow Patterns:** Explores common patterns for building applications where multiple AI agents collaborate to achieve a goal, showcasing communication and coordination between agents.
-* **MCP Integration to LLM:** Illustrates how to integrate your specific "MCP" system or data source with the LLM using the Vercel AI SDK.
+* **MCP Integration to LLM:** Illustrates how to integrate the LLM with MCP Server using Vercel AI SDK.
 ---

 ## Tech Stack